kabanero-io/kabanero-pipelines/Troubleshooting.md

 ```
  - Throubleshooting steps
-  - Keep in mind that When running your Tekton Pipelines, if you see a `fatal: could not read Username for *GitHub  repository*: No such device or address` message in your failing Task logs, this indicates there is no `tekton.dev/git`  annotated GitHub secret in use by the ServiceAccount that launched this PipelineRun.
-It is advised to create one through the Tekton Dashboard.
+  - When running your Tekton Pipelines, if you see a `fatal: could not read Username for *GitHub  repository*: No such device or address` message in your failing Task logs, this indicates there is no `tekton.dev/git`  annotated GitHub secret in use by the ServiceAccount that launched this PipelineRun.
+You need to create one via the Tekton Dashboard.
 The annotation will be added and the specified ServiceAccount will be patched.